ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-direct-link-edge.md

 When you design or deploy this architecture pattern, consider the following steps:

-* This pattern requires BYOL for the colocation solution VMware licensing.
-For licensing details, contact Broadcom or your Business Partner representative.
+* This pattern requires you to secure your own VMware licensing.
+For licensing details, contact Broadcom, your Business Partner representative, or a third-party license sales entity.
 * This pattern requires you to bring your own x86 hardware at colocation to host the NSX edge transport nodes.

 ## Related links